 Since most of the engineering specialists reside in IT hubs, these cities are home to a large number of engineering vendors.
 Romanian IT companies offer help with all types of tech-related projects, including software development application lifecycle management, infrastructure support, and other services.
 Most of the enterprises that cooperate with the local outsourcing companies are market players from Western Europe and the US.

-According to Clutch, the country’s capital, Bucharest is home to 110+ software development vendors.
-Most of them (85%) are small companies that employ up to 250 engineers.
-As of now, around 15 enterprises represent midsize and large markets.
-The most popular service industries among Bucharest-based vendors are the business services domain, e-commerce, finance, and healthcare.
+According to Clutch, the country’s capital, Bucharest is home to around 150 software development vendors.
+Most of them (73%) are small companies that employ up to 250 engineers.
+As of now, around 40 enterprises represent midsize and large markets.
+The most popular service industries among Bucharest-based vendors are the information technology domain, business services, finance, ecommerce, and healthcare.

 Cluj-Napoca houses a lot of the best IT companies in Romania.
-In total, over 160 software engineering firms have their development centers in the city.
-This outsourcing destination has 13 midsize and large enterprises.
-As for the industry focus, local vendors specialize in implementing solutions for finance, healthcare, e-commerce, telecommunications, and automotive domains.
+In total, around 200 software engineering firms have their development centers in the city.
+This outsourcing destination has over 44% of midsize and large enterprises.
+As for the industry focus, local vendors specialize in implementing solutions for information technology, financial services, business services, healthcare, and ecommerce domains.

 Iasi is the major office market hub in the North-Eastern part of Romania.
-In terms of software development, Clutch lists 30 engineering vendors with offices in Iasi.
-Though large enterprises are not present in the city, 5 midsize Romanian companies are represented in the city.
-Local engineering teams are mostly involved in projects for finance, healthcare, education, logistics, and supply chain domains.
+In terms of software development, Clutch lists over 30 engineering vendors with offices in Iasi.
+As of 2024, seven midsize Romanian companies are represented in the city.
+Local engineering teams are mostly involved in projects for healthcare, information technology, financial services, business services, and ecommerce domains.

 How to choose a reliable software development vendor in Eastern Europe